 Available below are guidelines and application forms for PYM’s granting groups, and a list of frequently asked questions about the application process.
-Some groups have only a form, some groups have only a set of guidelines to follow; other groups have both, to be used in conjunction.
-Always read the group’s guidelines first!
+Most groups accept applications through the PYM Grantmaking Portal.
+The application process for all groups is detailed below.

 Application Forms & Guidelines